 Luckily, there are also plenty of home remedies that can help stabilize and balance out skin’s pH.
 Especially when added to your bath water, where it can really soak into the skin.

-And no, we’re not talking about any of those processed bubble baths with added chemicals, colors, or preservatives.
+We’re not talking about any of those processed bubble baths with added chemicals, colors, or preservatives.
 You know – the ones that throw off your vaginal pH levels and cause things like yeast infections and urinary tract infections.
 (By the way, if you suffer from chronic UTIs, you gotta check out Woo Coconut Love Oil.
-Lauryn hasn’t had once since she started it using it years ago.)
+Lauryn hasn’t had one since she started it using it years ago.)

 Today, we’re talking about some completely natural additions to your bath water that can seriously benefit the skin, while providing other health benefits as well.

 Check out the best things to add to your bath water for pH balance below.